godkingjay/turborepo-next-django-starter/README.md

 # Turborepo, Next, and Django Starter with yarn

+This repository contains a template for creating a turborepo using Next.js and Django.
+A turborepo is a monorepo that uses workspaces to manage multiple projects in a single repository.
+This makes it easier to share code and dependencies between projects, and it also makes it easier to manage updates to multiple projects at the same time.

+This template includes everything you need to get started with a turborepo, including:
+- A Next.js project for the front-end
+- A Django project for the back-end
+- A turborepo configuration file
+- A README file with instructions on how to get started

 ## What's inside?

 This Turborepo template uses [yarn](https://classic.yarnpkg.com/lang/en/) as a packages manager.
 It includes the following packages/apps: